Climate change causing Canadian Rockies lakes to lose their famous turquoise lustre, says ecologist | CBC News

 'Disappearing lustre could harm aquatic species'

-Vinebrook said that while turbid alpine lakes fed by glaciers are "not that well-studied or documented ecologically or biologically," they have become unique environments for a number of endemic species since the glaciers retreated 12,000 years ago — species that could lose their habitats with the increase in light exposure.
+Vinebrooke said that while turbid alpine lakes fed by glaciers are "not that well-studied or documented ecologically or biologically," they have become unique environments for a number of endemic species since the glaciers retreated 12,000 years ago — species that could lose their habitats with the increase in light exposure.

 "The health is changing," he said.
 "These alpine sites are relatively clean and pristine ... [but] we might start seeing things that haven't happened yet, [like] blue-green algae forming."